 As it turns out I didn’t care if little Leo finally got up the gumption to give Lindsey that first kiss, or if Mayor Ben would remember to take his meds and get his high blood pressure under control.
 I did observe that Mayor Ben had some serious skankalicious hotties working in his office, but that wasn’t part of the melodrama.
 Nor did I care about stepmother Lynn and her fractured relationship with her stepson, though in all honesty Lynn didn’t seem to care all that much about it either.
 It’s a good thing that Stephanie Jacobson is so damn pretty because if she had put any less effort into this flick she would’ve been moving backwards.
 One little thing kind of bugged me though.
 Everybody’s getting ready to start their day, kids getting ready for school, Rainman over here is making pancakes, the Mayor is about to head off to work and then Stepmom walks in the door sporting a super snug black mini dress carrying a bunch of shopping bags.
 Her vocation is that of a Police Officer so where the hell did this tramp just come from dressed like that at the crack of dawn?
 Just curious.

 The disaster part was the better part of the movie but still consisted of mostly people locked away in a room taking fancy as the filmmakers really peeled back on the chintzy special effects for this one.
 I did like the effect of London getting sucked up in a vortex which looked pretty cool and Gigi Edgley and Rhett Giles were the anti-Jacobson as they both gave it their all for their respective roles.

 They make these movies so we watch ‘em.
 Whaddayagonnado?
-It would be nice if these movies turned out a little better than they do but this one did at least attack the conundrum from a different angle but unfortunately still came out to the same final equation.
+It would be nice if these movies turned out a little better than they do, and this one did at least attack the conundrum from a different angle, but unfortunately still came out to the same final quantum equation.
 Oh well.